odipar/manikin/_posts/2021-03-19-my-first-post.md

 to version control.
 I will discuss this 'version control' approach in more detail in separate future posts, because I think that's probably the most interesting capability of Manikin.

-Before we dive into versions, let us first start with a couple of definitions and then slowly build towards the design and semantics of Manikin.
+But before we dive into versions, let us first start with a couple of definitions and then slowly build towards the design and semantics of Manikin.

 #### Pure Objects